 Once you've learnt how SAM Labs work and played around with the code, you can use the SAM blocks for other projects.
 We've done quite a few other projects and enjoy creating, inventing and making with SAM Labs.

-The new CURIO kit, is available from Amazon.com or the SAM Labs online store in the UK.
+The new CURIOUS kit, is available from Amazon.com or the SAM Labs online store in the UK.